GET ACTIVE

 Information

-Here you will find the most important information about the research project “Together for tolerance – with each other, for each other” to help you decide if you want take part in the project.
+Here you will find the most important information about the research project “Together for Tolerance – with each other, for each other” to help you decide if you want take part in the project.

 General information about the project